-Parents have an ethical and legal obligation to provide emotional and financial support to their children under Illinois law – that applies to all parents whether they are married, divorced or even when the parents were never married.
+Our Bolingbrook child support lawyers understand that parents have an ethical and legal obligation to provide emotional and financial support to their children under Illinois law.
+That applies to all parents whether they are married, divorced, or even when the parents were never married.
 Child support matters are an important consideration in legal separation, divorce, and paternity proceedings.
-The other considerations in these proceedings when children are involved is the determination of parental responsibilities (formerly child custody) and parenting time (formerly visitation).
+The other considerations in these proceedings when children are involved are the determination of parental responsibilities (formerly child custody) and parenting time (formerly visitation).

-Child support refers to regular payments that one parent has to pay to the other parent as contribution to the financial support of the upbringing of their child(ren).
-Oftentimes determining the amount of child support to be paid can becomes a major source of contention in divorce and paternity proceedings.
-At Keller Legal Services, we have more than 25 years of experience in handling cases involving child support, child support modification and child support termination.
+Child support refers to regular payments that one parent has to pay to the other parent as a contribution to the financial support of the upbringing of their child(ren).
+Oftentimes determining the amount of child support to be paid can become a major source of contention in divorce and paternity proceedings.
+At Keller Legal Services, we have more than 30 years of experience in handling cases involving child support, child support modification, and child support termination.

 Our Bolingbrook child support attorneys fight for your rights and protect your interests, whether you are the spouse receiving the child support or the one paying it.
 We take time out to evaluate your individual circumstances and assist you in obtaining a fair and equitable allocation of child support.
 While we focus on settling matters through collaboration, we vigorously represent your case and strive to achieve a favorable outcome.